-- On 22 March 2020, the Commission approved the KfW Special Program 2020, which expands the existing KfW loan programs ("KfW Corporate Loan", "ERP Start-up Loan" and special program "Direct Participation for Consortium Finance") on the basis of the Temporary Framework. - On 24 March 2020, the Commission also approved the so-called Federal Small Grants Scheme 2020, which is the basis for the emergency aid programs of the Federal Government and the Federal States, and approved the Federal Loan Guarantee Scheme 2020. - On 2 April 2020, the Commission approved an aid scheme extending the loan measures adopted on 22 March 2020 to state development institutions. - On 7 April 2020, the Commission approved changes to the Federal Small Grants Scheme 2020, the Federal Loan Guarantee Scheme 2020 and for low-interest loans 2020. - On 13 April 2020, the Commission approved the federal guarantee program to stabilise the domestic commercial credit insurance market in the Coronavirus pandemic.
+- On 22 March 2020, the Commission approved the KfW Special Program 2020, which expands the existing KfW Ioan programs ("KfW Corporate Loan", "ERP Start-up Loan" and special program "Direct Participation for Consortium Finance") on the basis of the Temporary Framework. - On 24 March 2020, the Commission also approved the so-called Federal Small Grants Scheme 2020, which is the basis for the emergency aid programs of the Federal Government and the Federal States, and approved the Federal Loan Guarantee Scheme 2020. - On 2 April 2020, the Commission approved an aid scheme extending the Ioan measures adopted on 22 March 2020 to state development institutions. - On 7 April 2020, the Commission approved changes to the Federal Small Grants Scheme 2020, the Federal Loan Guarantee Scheme 2020 and for low-interest loans 2020.